 Remember, you can start smaller and level up as you go.
 You don’t need to spend thousands of dollars up front.

-In addition to the above, you’ll also want to think through how to add some branding and personality to your studio space.
+In addition to the above, you’ll also want to think through how to add branding and personality to your studio space.
 Consider having a bookcase behind you with some pieces that represent you and your new show.

 4. Write a Script